Sheikh Kamal

-Sheikh Kamal (5 August 1949 – 15 August 1975) was a Bangladeshi politician, athlete and military officer.
+Sheikh Kamal (5 August 1949 – 15 August 1975) was a Bangladeshi politician, athlete, and military officer.
 He was the eldest son of Sheikh Mujibur Rahman, the founding president of Bangladesh, and the younger brother of Sheikh Hasina, who would later become prime minister of Bangladesh.
 He was the founder of Abahani Limited Dhaka.
+He is considered as a youth icon in Bangladesh.

 Early life and education

 Kamal completed his matriculation from Shaheen School, Dhaka, in 1967 and his Higher Secondary Certificate Examination from Dhaka College in 1969.
-He was the general secretary of the Chatro League at Dhaka College.
+Kamal was the general secretary of the Chatro League at Dhaka College.
+He was also an active participant in several nationalist movements, including the Six Point program, the 1968–69 Pakistan revolution, and the Non-cooperation movement (1971).
 He practiced sitar at Chhayanaut, a school of music.
+He graduated with honors in sociology from the University of Dhaka.
 At the same time, he was involved in diverse cultural activities and a keen sportsman.
+He liked an athlete, Sultana Khuki, who was the first female blue of Dhaka University.
+On 14 July 1975, the couple married with the consent of the two families.

+Career

 Kamal was an organizer of the Mukti Bahini guerrilla struggle in 1971.
 Kamal received a wartime commission in the Bangladesh Army during the Liberation War of Bangladesh.

-Kamal worked as the aide-de-camp (ADC) of General Osmani the commander-in-chief of the Mukti Bahini, during the Liberation War of Bangladesh.
-After independence, he left the military at the rank of captain to return to Dhaka University, where he graduated with honors in sociology.
-He liked an athlete, Sultana Khuki, who was the first female blue of Dhaka University.
-On 14 July 1975, the couple married with the consent of the two families.
-He was perceived to be the successor to Sheikh Mujib.
+Kamal worked as the aide-de-camp (ADC) of General Osmani, the commander-in-chief of the Mukti Bahini, during the Liberation War of Bangladesh.
+After independence, he left the military at the rank of captain to return to Dhaka University.

 Kamal, an avid sportsman, founded Abahani Limited Dhaka in 1972, a popular sporting club in Bangladesh.
-He enjoyed football, Badminton, volleyball, and other sports.
+He enjoyed football, badminton, volleyball, and other sports.
 Abahani went on to win many local championships and is considered one of the known football clubs in South Asia.

+Kamal was also a regular performer at Natyachakra, where he gained widespread acclaim for his acting in several plays.
+Among his notable performances were 'Danob' (The Monster), based on Maxim Gorky's 'The Devil' and directed by the eminent theater personality Mohammad Hamid; Bijon Bhattacharya's 'Nabanna'; and Al Mansur's 'Roller Ebong Nihoto LMG' and 'Ami Montri Hobo'.
+He secured first place in the inter-university drama competition.

+In April 1972, representing the Dhaka University Sanskriti Sangsad, he participated in the 'Bangladesh-India Friendship Cultural Exchange Fair' held in Kolkata.
+There, he played the lead role in the play 'Keu Kichu Bolte Pare Na', an adaptation of George Bernard Shaw's 'You Never Can Tell', translated by Munier Choudhury.
+In 1975, Sheikh Kamal acted in the television series 'Triratna'.
+Only two episodes of the series were aired before his death.
+He also served as the director and scriptwriter for the series.

 Death

-Kamal and his wife were killed along with the rest of his family, except for his sisters Sheikh Hasina and Sheikh Rehana on 15 August 1975.
+Kamal was perceived to be the successor to Sheikh Mujib.
+Kamal and his wife were killed along with the rest of his family, except for his sisters Sheikh Hasina and Sheikh Rehana, on 15 August 1975.